GustavoASC/google-drive-vscode/README.md

 !['Rename tree view' Rename tree view](img/gif/rename-tree-view.gif)

 ## Requirements
-In order to use this extension you need to set up Google Drive™ API on your Google account.
+In order to use this extension you need to set up the Drive™ API on your Google account.

-   * Access [this link](https://developers.google.com/drive/api/v3/quickstart/nodejs) to turn on the Drive API
+   * Access [this link](https://developers.google.com/workspace/guides/create-credentials) and follow the instructions to create a new project on Google Console;
-   * Click on *Enable the Drive API* button
+   * Create credentials for this new project as a *Desktop application* (still following instructions pointed by the link);
-   * On the modal pop-up, make sure you have *Desktop app* selected
+   * Enable the Drive API on your new project;
-   * Click *Create*
+   * Still on Google Console, now you can download a .json file that represents your credentials.

-   * Click *Download client configuration*
+Once you have this file, access Command Palette on VSCode and run the command: *Google Drive: Configure credentials*, and select the .json file.

-Once you have *credentials.json* file, access Command Palette on VSCode and run the command: *Google Drive: Configure credentials*, and select the *credentials.json* file.
+In case you have any problem with these steps, feel free to open an issue and ask for help.
+This way we can improve it and make it easier for other users.
+In addition, feel free to create a PR in case you wish to help improve this README.

 ## Known issues
    * On versions smaller than v1.48, the file preview does not properly preview binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.